slugbyte/lackluster.nvim/README.md

         green = "default",
         blue = "default",
         red = "default",
-        -- WARN: messing with grays is probs a bad idea, its easy to shoot yourself in the foot!
+        -- WARN: Watchout! messing with grays is probs a bad idea, its very easy to shoot yourself in the foot!
         -- black = "default",
         -- gray1 = "default",
         -- gray2 = "default",